diegotco/diegocoin/README.md

 # diegocoin

-An Arbitrum token to play with
+An ERC20 token to play with